Mortgage Underwriting

 How long does mortgage underwriting take?

-Underwriting typically takes three to five business days once your complete file reaches the underwriter.
-But the total timeline from application to closing is usually 30 to 45 days.
-Delays happen most often when documents are missing or when the borrower is slow to respond to conditions.
+The initial underwriting review typically takes three to five business days once your complete file reaches the underwriter.
+The total time from application to closing usually runs 30 to 45 days.
+Delays happen most often when documents are missing or when a borrower is slow to respond to conditions.
+Answering document requests within 24 to 48 hours is the single most effective way to keep your timeline moving.

 Can my loan be denied after conditional approval?

 Yes.
-Conditional approval means the underwriter is likely to approve the file if certain conditions are met.
-If those conditions surface new information, such as a job change or a large unexplained deposit, the underwriter can deny the loan or suspend it.
-This is why responding to conditions quickly and accurately matters so much.
+Conditional approval means the underwriter is likely to approve the file once specific conditions are met.
+But if responding to those conditions surfaces new information — such as a job change, a new debt, or a large unexplained deposit — the underwriter can deny the loan or suspend it.
+This is why responding to conditions quickly and accurately matters, and why financial decisions during the process carry real risk to your approval.

 What happens if the home appraisal comes in low?

-The lender only loans against the appraised value.
-If the appraisal comes in below the purchase price, you have three options: renegotiate the price with the seller, cover the difference in cash, or walk away if you have an appraisal contingency.
-A low appraisal is one of the most common reasons deals get renegotiated or fall apart.
+The lender only loans against the appraised value, not the price you agreed to pay.
+If the appraisal comes in below the contract price, you have three options: renegotiate the price with the seller, cover the gap in cash yourself, or walk away if your contract includes an appraisal contingency.
+A low appraisal is one of the more common reasons purchase deals get renegotiated or fall apart entirely, so understanding this risk before you waive any contingencies matters.

 Do underwriters verify employment right before closing?

 Yes.
-Most lenders run a verbal verification of employment shortly before closing to confirm you are still working at the same employer.
+Most lenders run a verbal or electronic verification of employment shortly before closing to confirm you are still working at the same employer in the same capacity.
 If you changed jobs, were laid off, or moved to a different pay structure, that verification will surface the change.
 Tell your loan officer before this happens, not after.
+Getting ahead of it keeps the process moving; letting the lender discover it first can stop everything.

 Will a letter of explanation fix a problem in my file?

 It depends on what the issue is.
-A letter of explanation helps the underwriter understand context, such as why you had a late payment during a medical event or where a large deposit came from.
-But a letter does not override a guideline.
-If your DTI is too high or your credit score falls below the minimum, a letter alone will not change the outcome.
+A letter of explanation helps the underwriter understand context, such as why a late payment occurred during a medical event or where a large deposit came from.
+But a letter does not override program guidelines.
+If your DTI is too high or your credit score falls below the program minimum, a letter alone will not change the outcome.
+Letters work best for explaining circumstances, not for correcting a qualification shortfall.

 Reed Letson